-The TIPS Clinic serves children under age 6 with emotional, behavioral and developmental difficulties.
+The (TIPS) clinic serves children under age 6 with emotional, behavioral and developmental difficulties.
 Families are referred to the clinic by their existing pediatricians, schools or therapists, but self-referrals also are accepted.
-Children can suffer from the same psychiatric illnesses as adults – such as anxiety disorders, depressive disorders or attention deficit hyperactivity disorders – but children┐s presentation is often widely different.
+Children can suffer from the same psychiatric illnesses as adults — such as anxiety disorders, depressive disorders or attention deficit hyperactivity disorders — but children's presentation is often widely different.
 Children are not simply little adults.
 Special training and expertise is required when evaluating younger children for psychiatric disorders.
-Evaluations are often more lengthy that those in adolescents or adults and involve gathering information from collateral sources such as the child┐s day care, school or existing therapists.
-It is natural for children to have tantrums or meltdowns, but when the distressing behavior occurs frequently or causes impairment at home or at school, then parents are encouraged to look further into causes by either talking to their pediatrician, school or other health care providers.
-Listed below are some of the signs of behavioral and emotional difficulties in younger children:
+Evaluations are often more lengthy that those in adolescents or adults and involve gathering information from collateral sources such as the child's day care, school or existing therapists.
+It is natural for children to have tantrums or meltdowns, but when the distressing behavior occurs frequently or causes impairment at home or at school, parents are encouraged to look further into causes by either talking to their pediatrician, school or other health care providers.

 - School refusal

 - Difficulties soothing